DRAGONMANU/Captcha_Killer/README.md

 For Users:

- Download the .crx file and drag the file to chrome
- It will show a general warning, but if you believe in me click continue.
+ Download the .crx file.
+Open the chrome extensions tab and drag the file into Chrome It will show a general warning, but if you believe in me click continue.
  Thats it enjoy!